undera/pylgbst/README.md

 - use `BleakConnection()` - if you use Bleak backend (`bleak` library prerequisite)
 - pass instance of `DebugServerConnection` if you are using [Debug Server](#debug-server) (more details below).

-All the functions above have optional arguments to specify adapter name and MoveHub mac address.
-Please look function source code for details.
+All the functions above have optional arguments to specify adapter name and Hub name (or mac address).
+Please take a look at functions source code for details.

 If you want to specify name for Bluetooth interface to use on local computer, you can pass that to class or function of getting a connection.
 Then pass connection object to `MoveHub` constructor.
 Like this:
 ```python